Eierlikör Torte Recipe – Perfect for Easter or the Kaffeeklatsch

 Where can you get Eierlikör in the United States?

-It’s funny to me that Eierlikör isn’t a common tipple in America.
-It’s sweet, rich, and makes a delightful dessert topping.
-You can buy it under the name Verpoorten Advocaat Egg Liqueur.
-Or, you can make your own using this quick Recipe–> Eierlikör Recipe (note- this recipe uses raw eggs)
+It’s funny that Eierlikör isn’t a common tipple in America.
+It’s sweet and rich and makes a delightful dessert topping.
+Fortunately, you can buy it under the name Verpoorten Advocaat Egg Liqueur.
+Or, you can make your own using this quick recipe–> Eierlikör Recipe (note- this recipe uses raw eggs)

-The original recipe calls for pouring Eierlikör over the whipped cream topped cake (that’s why you put the tufts of cream around the edges, it holds the liqueur in).
-Fine, easy, no problem… Until you slice into the cake.
-Then it pours off….
+The original recipe calls for pouring Eierlikör over the whipped cream-topped cake.
+That’s why you put the tufts of cream around the edges; they hold the liqueur in.
+It’s fine, easy, and no problem until you slice into the cake.
+Then it pours off.
+Chilling the cake helps.

 How to fix this problem?